Browser width

 Model Behavior

-The code below defines the behavior of the M/M/∞ queue as an OpenSIMPLY model.
+The code below defines the behavior of the M/M/∞ system as an OpenSIMPLY model.

-Gen := TGenerator.Create([Capacity, ExpTime, InterarrivalTime]); // Creating a Generator.
+Gen := TGenerator.Create([TotalEntities, ExpTime, InterarrivalTime]); // Creating Generator.

-Que := TQueue.CreateDefault; // Creating an infinite FIFO Queue.
+Que := TQueue.CreateDefault; // Creating Queue with default initial values.

-InfSrv := TInfServer.Create(ExpTime, ServiceTime); // Creating an Infinite Server.
+InfSrv := TInfServer.Create(ExpTime, ServiceTime); // Creating Infinite Server.

-To compile a model, the code above should be placed in a standard wrapper of a model.
+To compile a model, the code above should be placed in a standard model wrapper.

 Complete Program Code with Input Data and Results